Today I learned about foreign keys in GORM.

 So the final table will be:

-// Join table created: user_profiles
+// Join table will be created: user_profiles

 // foreign key: user_refer_id, reference: users.refer